 Abstract

-Water circulation is an important control on nutrient cycling, larval dispersal, and temperature variability in near-shore ecosystems, and interacts with terrestrially-derived sediment, nutrients, and contaminants to determine watershed impacts on coral reef ecosystems.
+Water circulation is an important control on nutrient cycling, larval dispersal, and temperature variability in nearshore ecosystems, and interacts with terrestrially-derived sediment, nutrients, and contaminants to determine watershed impacts on coral reef ecosystems.
 We characterized water circulation patterns and residence times in relation to end-member forcing conditions in a reef-fringed embayment in American Samoa.
 Lagrangian GPS-enabled drifters were deployed at 5 different locations 30 times over a 2 week period.
 Current profilers installed at fixed locations collected continuous Eulerian flow data during different forcing conditions.
 Mean current speeds (residence times) varied widely, from 1-20 cm s-1 (2.8-0.14 h), 1-19 cm s-1 (2.8-0.15 h), and 1-36 cm s-1 (2.8-0.08 h) under strong wind, tidal, and large wave forcing, respectively.
 Flow speeds were highest and residence times shortest over the exposed southern reef near the reef crest.
 The slowest flow speeds and longest residence times occurred over the sheltered northern reef, close to shore, and in the deep paleostream channel incised in the reef.
 During large wave forcing, flows followed a clockwise pattern: onshore over the exposed southern reef, onto the sheltered northern reef, and out to sea through the channel.
 Flow directions during tidal forcing were the most variable, with some seaward transport from the reef flat to the fore reef.
 Under onshore wind forcing, flow directions were mostly into the embayment.
 Lagrangian estimates of mean flow speeds were 51-195% higher than Eulerian estimates.
 The discrepancy between methods was attributed to spatial heterogeneity of flows sampled by the drifters, the difference between surface and depth-averaged flow speeds, Stokes drift, or a combination of all of these.
 The results demonstrate a hybrid Lagrangian-Eulerian measurement scheme to understand long-term, spatially-distributed flow patterns and residence times for biophysical studies in geomorphically-complex embayments that characterize many reef-lined coasts.

 Keywords: